Climate change in Ghana

-The national economy stands to suffer from the impacts of climate change because of its dependence on climate-sensitive sectors such as agriculture, energy, and forestry.
-Moreover, access to freshwater is expected to become more challenging while reduced water supply will have a negative impact on hydropower, which provides 54% of the country's electricity capacity.
-Additionally, Ghana will likely see more cases of malaria and cholera, since both are impacted by changes in water conditions.
+Climate change is expected worsen Ghana's water security problems, and this will have socioeconomic consequences.
+Agriculture and access to safe and reliable drinking water will be impacted.
+Reduced water supply will have a negative impact on hydropower, which provides 54% of the country's electricity capacity.
+Additionally, Ghana will likely see a rise in diseases like malaria, dengue fever and cholera due to changes in water conditions.